 If you are a CEO, COO or a Chief Revenue Officer (CRO) of a fast-growing company, you have dealt a lot with the well known challenge of communicating strategy to all the people at your company.

 Having a good Corporate Strategy is critical – and it must align your sales, marketing, customer success/support and product and other functions in order for your company to execute and achieve it’s short- and long-term objectives.

-Note that a Summary Strategic Plan is not the same as your entire “Corporate Strategic Plan” in detail.
+Note that a Summary Strategic Plan is not the same as a full “Corporate Strategy” that you may have planned out in granular detail.
 It’s a snapshot and has the most important points in a simplified summary stated on just a few pages with the primary purpose of easily communicating it to the entire organization.
 Of course your detailed plan is something that you still have and that you’ve invested your time into with the entire executive team and that has it’s value.
 But with that said, it’s worthwhile to note what General Eisenhower once said about the actual written plans before the battle – “Plans are worthless, but planning is everything.”
 In other words, it is the process of planning that has the most value.
 Finally, note that when you read any of the books on Strategy (see the books I listed here: What Exactly is Strategy?) an annual Strategy Plan is iterative – it’s a living a breathing plan and you evolve and enhance it as you operate and grow throughout the year.

-Here is what I typically recommend to include in such a 1-2 page Summary Strategic Plan:
+Here is what I typically recommend to include in such a 1-Page Summary:

-Summary of a Corporate Strategic Plan (1-2 Pages)
+Summary of a Corporate 1-Page Snapshot of a Strategic Plan

 - Our Mission (your organization’s core purpose – why we exist)